mantidproject/mantid/dev-docs/source/GitConfig.rst

 This page describes some configuration that will help with your usage of Git - some of which is strongly recommended.
 This should all be added to the ``.gitconfig`` file in your user home directory, i.e. ``~/`` on Linux or ``%USERPROFILE%`` on Windows.
 This will then be global across all of your repositories - please sanity check these suggestions if you use git for other repositories.

 Note that some of the values are commented out because they must be updated with your own details or are OS specific.
+Some commands use third party tools which may need to be installed.

 Recommended Config
 ------------------